taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ---
 title: "Open Lab Notebook"
 permalink: /open-lab-notebook/
-excerpt: "This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the working title 'On the aims and methods of Field Neuroscience: non-invasive techniques for studying nervous systems in natural settings'."
+excerpt: "This page is my primary documentation of my thought processes related to my research, currently focused on advancing tools and techniques for field neuroscience, or the non-invasive study of nervous systems _in situ_."
 categories:
   - open-lab-notebook
 tags: